amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 The fruit of those who scorned the path of ease,
 To buckle on the armaments of care
 Like to the Son of Man Himself, were these
-Who gave themselves for brother men ó less fair.
+Who gave themselves for brother men ‚Äî less fair.

 Before the blinding footlights of to-day
 We man our parts within Life's tragic play,
 Full mindful of the earnest love and care
 That keeps eternal watch and vigil there;
-Nor do they need fair monuments and scrolls ó
+Nor do they need fair monuments and scrolls ‚Äî
 Their memories are deathless in our souls.